muh-hilmi/Tugas3_BD2/README.md

-Assigment 2 : Pandas and Cleansing Data
+# Assigment 3 : Pandas and telco Chrun Assigment

-From BD 2 :
+Created by: BigData2
-Name : Adam and Hilmi
+Name :
+1. Adam
+2. Muh Hilmi Izzulhaq

 This assigment give to us make cleansing data like find missing values and fix it, then make Categorical Encoding for us to analyst data and make machine learning, and last we are find outliers and anomalies in dataset telcochurn.